 Porcelain wares produced in the iconic blue onion patterns have been beloved for centuries.
 Featuring beautifully inglazed and under glazed cobalt blue designs set against crisp white porcelain, these striking pieces were produced by the finest porcelain factories.
-This wonderful Bohemia Ceramic Works Vintage Porcelain Dark Blue Onion Lidded Tureen With Under Plate is a striking example of this timeless, beautiful design.
+This wonderful Bohemia Ceramic Works dark blue onion tureen with lid and underplate is a striking example of this timeless, beautiful design.

-Our stunning vintage porcelain three piece tureen set - which includes the lid and under plate - was produced using cobalt blue underglaze.
-The technique resulted in rich, vibrant, dark blue onion patterns on bright, unblemished white porcelain backgrounds.
+Our three piece tureen set was produced using cobalt blue underglaze.
+This technique resulted in rich, vibrant, dark blue onion patterns on bright, unblemished white porcelain backgrounds.
 This ample vintage porcelain tureen has two fixed handles and stands 7" tall with the low, domed lid in place, and 4-1/4" tall without.
-Raised relief mould details add visual interest to the vintage porcelain lid, while a large white sculpted round handle adorns the top.
-It measures 12" from one white applied handle to the other.
-The large round vintage porcelain under plate / serving platter measures 12" in diameter and has soft, scalloped edges.
-All of the vintage porcelain pieces we are offering, including this Vintage Porcelain Dark Blue Onion Lidded Tureen With Under Plate, are marked with Bohemia Ceramic Works' stylized "B" in the center of the words "MADE IN CZECHOSLOVAKIA COBALT UNDERGLAZED".
-All of our vintage Bohemia Ceramic Works Dark Blue Onion porcelain pieces are in excellent vintage condition, with no chips, breaks, cracks, crazing or repairs.
+Raised relief mould details add visual interest to the lid, while a large white sculpted round handle adorns the top.
+The tureen measures 12" from one white applied handle to the other.
+The large underplate measures 12" in diameter and has soft, scalloped edges.
+The tureen and underplate are marked with the Bohemia Ceramic Works' stylized "B", which is in the center of the words "MADE IN CZECHOSLOVAKIA COBALT UNDERGLAZED".
+In excellent condition, the tureen, lid and underplate have no chips, breaks, cracks, crazing or repairs.

 Porzellanfabrik Bohemia Nuerohlau, (Bohemia Ceramic Works), located in Nuerohlau, Bohemia in 1921 (now Nova Role, Czechoslovakia) was originally in business between 1921 and 1944.
 Although there are more modern productions from Bohemia Ceramic Works, including their Blue Onion patterns, there is no clear history on the ownership of their mark after 1944.
 I have researched this exhaustively for months, and there is a great deal of conflicting information available.
 If anyone can provide me with any information on Bohemia Ceramic Works post-1444, I would greatly appreciate it.

-We also have the following pieces available in this lovely Bohemia Ceramic Works Dark Blue Onion pattern:
+We also have the following pieces available in this handsome Bohemia Ceramic Works dark blue onion pattern:

-1 - Three Piece Tureen Set identical to the one in this offering
+1 - 3 piece tureen set identical to the one in this offering